TIPP Survey Results (2024)

 By Lloyd Sloan, 2024 March 31

-A recent TIPP survey (TechnoMetrica Institute of Policy and Politics) sponsored by the Center for Upper Left Policy revealed a hidden “middle ground” in American politics.
+A recent TIPP survey (TechnoMetrica Institute of Policy and Politics) sponsored by the Center for Upper Left Policy (CULP) has revealed a hidden “middle ground” in American politics.

 A majority (61%) of respondents agree that BOTH:

 The survey was conducted February 28 to March 1 asking 1419 adults their views on [1] wealth inequality and [2] size of government.
-Several polls have previously reported similar results for each opinion separately.
-Significantly, the recent TIPP Survey is the FIRST to report both opinions TOGETHER.
+Previously, pollsters have reported similar results for each opinion separately, but significantly, the recent TIPP Survey is the first to report both opinions together.

 Lower-Left (UL): 22% agreed with [1], but not [2]